 This feeling in his hand, it's cold...cold...just like, back...then.

 A wave of memories flow through Mk's mind: the feeling of air cold enough to give you permanent brain-freeze...the sound of frozen flesh and bones being crunched into dust...the faces of his parents, right before being shattered into pieces and eaten before his very eyes...

 All of it floated back to the surface, drowning what little happiness he had left in a sea of grief and rage, before being pulled out, stuffed in a bin bag and thrown it back over whatever cliff of repressed emotions it just climbed up from.

 That excited, childish little grin he had on his face ceased to exist as Mk remembered why he's here...

 "Power.
-The strength to exact revenge; don't talk to people who aren't worth your time, don't turn this into cutesy-happy-sappy magical school adventure either: Find Takahashi, pass the entrance exam, get good, kill The Great Frost Wyvern. that's it."
+The strength to exact my revenge.
+Remember, don't talk to people who aren't worth your time, don't turn this into cutesy-happy-sappy magical school adventure either: Find that girl, pass the entrance exam, get in, get good, slay a dragon.
+That's it."